In This Article

 I'd heard rumblings about The Face Place's Signature Treatment within London's beauty editor circles, with experts claiming it was the one thing that managed to kick their skin into gear.
 Hailing from Hollywood, the iconic treatment counts Sofia Coppola, Anne Hathaway, Emma Stone and Emma Watson in its fan base, and in recent years, it finally hit UK shores.
 First, it popped up on the spa menu at Holborn's Rosewood Hotel (the fanciest hotel ever, FYI) and then at the super-cool concept store Alex Eagle, where a trendy little treatment room was installed in the basement.
 That's where I found myself on a rather grim wintry evening, desperately looking for a solution to my dull, lifeless skin.
 And that it was—and then some.

-So this facial (which costs around $183 for 70 minutes) may be over 45 years old, but it still feels super futuristic, thanks to technologies and ingredients that have come to the forefront of skincare once more.
+While this facial (which costs around $150) may be several decades old, it still feels super futuristic, thanks to technologies and ingredients that have come to the forefront of skincare once more.

 Next comes a potent vitamin C and zinc solution, which is swiped on with cotton pads.
 If you're not clued in to the power of this incredible vitamin, take it from me: It's the best thing for brightening skin.
 It helps regenerate tissues and stimulate collagen production (hello, bouncy cheeks) and is a brilliant antioxidant, so it's definitely the sort of backup you want in your skincare arsenal.
 Zinc, on the other hand, scouts out inflammation (enemy number one for skin) and calms it down, imparting more of a glow in its wake.